Skip to content

 index.html

-Create the web client frontend by copying this HTML to static/index.html:
+Create the static directory and add the web client frontend by copying this HTML to static/index.html:

 <!doctype html>